davidPardoC/backend-nodejs-typescript--boilerplate/README.md

 # Node.Js and Typescript boilerplate

 This boilerplate include all you need to start working in a backend project with Node.js and Typescript and also integrates some tools for aplying the best practices like linting and code formating.
+This last two ones features are based on airbnb configuration

 The dependencies included are: